Madera community steps up to help dozens of families being evicted before holidays

-MADERA, California (KGPE) – Dozens of families are still looking for a place to live after unexpectedly being evicted just before the holidays.
+MADERA, California (KSEE) – Dozens of families are still looking for a place to live after unexpectedly being evicted just before the holidays.

 Tenants at the Laguna Knolls apartment complex, near Madera and Almond Avenues, were served a 60-day notice to vacate.